ideasVector/span-fe/README.md

 2. While I understand the given requirement for the Topics menu to disappear when the images panel has focus I found this behaviour be to somewhat jarring and have left the Topics menu in place with the selected topic highlighted to give context to the images.

 3. Since the target device is a TV - responsiveness is limited.
-I have used a (rather bloated) Bootstrap CSS (<b>styles.css</b> so that flexbox is implemented - but behaviour in low resolutions is erratic.
+I have used a (rather bloated) Bootstrap CSS (<b>styles.css</b>) so that flexbox is implemented.
+If I had a little more time I would rather include Bootstrap properly using npm.
+In any case - behaviour in low resolutions is erratic.

 ## Implementation choices